Nick Abruzzese: Collegiate

-Following the NHL Entry Draft, Abruzzese began his collegiate career with the Harvard Crimson in the ECAC Hockey Conference while majoring in psychology.
+Following the NHL entry draft, Abruzzese began his collegiate career with the Harvard Crimson in the ECAC Hockey Conference while majoring in psychology.
 He recorded his first collegiate goal and added two assists on November 1, 2019, in a 7–3 win over Dartmouth.
 By December, he had accumulated 16 points through 14 games to lead all NCAA first-years in scoring per game with 1.14 points per contest.
-As such, he was recognized by the ECAC Conference with their ECAC Hockey Rookie of the Month Award for the month of December.
-Later in January, Abruzzese notched his first multiple-goal game and was named a nominee for the Hobey Baker Award as the top NCAA men's ice hockey player.
+As such, he was recognized by the Eastern College Athletic Conference (ECAC) with their ECAC Hockey Rookie of the Month Award for December.
+Later in January, Abruzzese notched his first multiple-goal game and was named a nominee for the Hobey Baker Award as the top National Collegiate Athletic Association (NCAA) men's ice hockey player.
 He finished the month of February tied amongst skaters and leading all freshmen with 12 points.
-Abruzzese also led the league in points per game with 1.34, and he accumulated 39 points overall.
+Abruzzese also led the league in points per game with 1.34, accumulating 39 points overall.
 As such, he received his third ECAC Hockey Rookie of the Month honor.

-At the conclusion of his freshman season, Abruzzese had accumulated 14 goals and 30 assists for 44 points through 31 games which was the best freshman season under coach Ted Donato.
+After his freshman season, Abruzzese had accumulated 14 goals and 30 assists for 44 points through 31 games which was the best freshman season under coach Ted Donato.
 As a result of his overall play, Abruzzese was named the ECAC Hockey Rookie of the Year and Ivy League Rookie of the Year and was selected for ECAC First All-Star Team, First Team All-Ivy, and All-Rookie Team.
 In March 2020, Abruzzese was also selected for the AHCA Second Team All-American.
-However, following his successful freshman season, Harvard — along with the rest of the ECAC's Ivy League schools and Union — didn't play during the 2020-21 NCAA season because of the COVID-19 pandemic.
+However, following his successful freshman season, Harvard — along with the rest of the ECAC's Ivy League schools and Union — did not play during the 2020-21 NCAA season because of the COVID-19 pandemic.
 As such, Abruzzese returned home to New York to complete online classes and underwent hip surgery at the Hospital for Special Surgery.

 Once collegiate hockey resumed for the 2021–22 season, Abruzzese returned to Harvard as their team co-captain alongside Casey Dornbach.
 In this role, he contributed 33 points through 28 games.
 Before leaving for the 2022 Winter Olympics, Abruzzese was one of Harvard's top point producers with 21 points through 17 games.
-He also ranked 10th in the country with an average of 1.24 points per game.
+He also ranked tenth in the country with an average of 1.24 points per game.
 After returning from the Olympics, Abruzzese helped guide the team to the NCAA regional semifinal by scoring the game-tying goal in an eventual win over the Clarkson Golden Knights men's ice hockey team in the ECAC Semi-Finals.
-Upon reaching the NCAA Albany Regional semifinals against Minnesota State, the Crimson fell 4-3 and were subsequently eliminated.
-Following the elimination, Abruzzese was named to the 2021-22 NCAA ECAC First All-Star Team.
+Upon reaching the NCAA Albany Regional semifinals against Minnesota State, the Crimson fell 4–3 and were subsequently eliminated.
+Following the elimination, Abruzzese was named to the 2021–22 NCAA ECAC First All-Star Team.